 We put them on the website and went out and met the people.
 To me it shows that there is this growth of secular AA that is happening and that it’s outside of our control.
 You can’t control it.
 And certainly AA is not controlling it even if there are some within AA who see it as a threat.
 This is the most hopeful thing that I can say.
 I got sober.
 Other people are getting sober.
 And it’s happening just because we’re there.
 We’ve put the flag up and people are shooting at it or saluting it.
 Whatever is their pleasure.

-Deirdre S. has been a proud member of AA for over 19 years.
+Deirdre S. is a proud member of AA.
 Her sober date is February 10, 1997.
-For the last ten years she has been the webweaver of www.agnosticAANYC.org.
+She has been the webweaver of www.agnosticAANYC.org.
 She spoke at the international conferences for secular members of AA in both 2014 and 2016.